How to assess if you’re ready to teach overseas

 Seek the advice of a reputable financial advisor

 Try to find someone who has experience with expat taxation issues.
-Prior knowledge can save you thousands of dollars when it comes to learning about taxation as a resident/non–resident, impact on earnings within the country, and how to maximise the savings made whilst overseas.
+Prior knowledge can save you thousands of dollars when it comes to learning about taxation as a resident/non–resident, its impact on earnings within the country, and how to maximise the savings made whilst overseas.

 Being proactive in preparing for a career teaching internationally can be a daunting task, but it is the chance of a lifetime to immerse yourself in a new country and a new culture.
 To see new places, learn new things, and re-invent yourself.